sajjadGG/book-python/basics/sequence-unpack/unpack-star.rst

 >>> c
 4

-Unpacking values from both sides at once:
+Unpack values from both sides at once:

 >>> a, *b, c = [1, 2, 3, 4]
 >>>